Enrich API Brings Higher Match Rates with Multi-Field Enrichment Capabilities

 Today, we are leveraging our “Data Pipeline” to assist in batch customer deliverables as well as match tests with success.
 Ultimately this has lead to engineering efficiencies and has increased our accuracy, match rates, and yield on customer match tests.

 Adapting for Real-Time

 The other set of advancements over the last few quarters is around our Person Enrich endpoint.
 We spent quality time improving stability, security, latency and of course added new capabilities along the way.
 We focused on speed of access, achieving 50ms inside of AWS and around 150ms outside of AWS.
 Feature-wise, we enabled new lookup capabilities, such as name and postal address, as well as opened up the floodgates making all social handles/IDs queryable.
 Name and postal address is a not-so-new capability from the offline world, but with its addition in our API, we are now enabling a truly omnichannel experience.
 This enables marketers to better target their customers and offer them a more uniform experience across multiple channels, like email, postal or digital.
-When paired with our new consumer Data Packs, we can assist our customers and partners to better understand their customer bases on a request by request basis.
+When paired with our new consumer Insights Bundles (formerly Data Packs), we can assist our customers and partners to better understand their customer bases on a request by request basis.

 As part of our security improvements and operational stability measures, we have gone to great lengths to protect our users’ data and are seeking to gain SOC 2 Type 2 compliance.
 We have built in many security measures and activated per-account encryption to keep the account specific information locked up and an audit trail for decryption requests.
 We built out a specific system to handle all encryption and decryption to minimize the potential for any keys to be leaked.
 With our usage logs being encrypted, we can support cryptographic wiping at a customer’s request with a simple decryption key deletion.
 We had built out this capability as part of our Private Plan query option, which allows our customers and partners to ensure their queries remain obfuscated and truly “private”.